-Lecture and participation 70% obtained from four exams.
-A roll sheet may be circulated during class; eight unauthorized absences may result in a student being dropped with a WF for non-attendance.
+70% will be obtained from four exams and attendance.
+A roll sheet will be circulated during each class; eight unauthorized absences may result in a student being dropped with a WF for non-attendance.
 The final will not be comprehensive.
 All exams will be in-class, closed book and multiple-choice, T/F, or fill in the blank.
 All students must take the final exam.
 Lab counts 30% according to your lab instructor's policy.
 All grades for the course will be final.
 No assignments or work will be considered after the final grade has been recorded.

-(Exam1: 15%, Exam 2: 15%, Exam 3: 15%, Final: 15%, Participation: 10%, Lab: 30%)
+(Exam1: 10%, Exam 2: 12%, Exam 3: 18%, Final: 20%, Attendance: 10%, Lab: 30%)